ikasanEIP/ikasan/ikasaneip/developer/docs/StandaloneDeveloperGuide.md

 [Developer Pre-Requisiites](./DeveloperPreRequisites.md)

 ## Problem Definition
 To begin we can define a simple problem to give some context to the demo.
-Typically the problem domain addressed by IkasanESB requires the sourcing of business events from one application followed by various conversions and orchestrations to other downstream applications.
+Typically the problem domain addressed by IkasanESB requires the sourcing of business events from one application followed by various conversions, orchestrations, and delivery to other downstream applications.

 ## Design
 We will create an Ikasan Integration Module which consists of a single flow containing two component operations.